jidongxiao/CSCI1200-DataStructures/lectures/13_problem_solving_I/README.md

 - **Ask Questions!** Make notes of your questions as you read the problem.
   Can you answer them?
 Do a little research.
   Ask your lab study group.
-Ask your peers and colleues.
+Ask your peers and collegues.
   Ask your TA, instructor, interviewer, project manager, supervisor, etc.
 - **Most importantly, play with examples!** Can you develop a strategy for solving the problem?